Connects: Dawson Creek, BC, to Delta Junction, AK

 DC 612.9 Historic Milepost 635, WATSON LAKE (pop.
 1,563); all services.
-Visitor information.
-Lodging at Air Force Lodge, Big Horn Hotel, Cedar Lodge Motel.
+Visitor information located in the Watson Lake Recreation Centre adjacent the Sign Post Forest.
+Lodging at Big Horn Hotel and Cedar Lodge Motel.
 Camping at Downtown RV Park.
-Dining at Kathy’s Kitchen.
-Attractions: Watson Lake Signpost Forest (pictured at left), Northern Lights Centre.
+Dining at Archie’s Kitchen.
+Attractions: Watson Lake Sign Post Forest, Northern Lights Centre.
 Junction of the Alaska Highway and the Campbell Highway.

 DC 615.3 Watson Lake Yukon government campground and day-use area 3 miles north.